Livin' the $2.8 Million Dream Review: Is It Worth Entering?

 Endorsement and Charity Verification

-Endeavour Lotteries must be registered with the ACNC as a genuine charitable organisation.
-Verify this before entering any draw.
-Visit the ACNC Register and search by name.
-Confirmed registration is a legal requirement.
+Endeavour Lotteries must be registered with the ACNC.
+They must be a real charity.
+Check this before you enter.
+Visit the ACNC Register.
+Search by name.
+Registration is a legal requirement.

 Scam lotteries operate in Australia.
-They contact winners claiming they've won draws they never entered.
-Real charity lotteries never do this.
-Real entries are documented.
-Real draws use independent scrutineers to oversee the process.
-Ask Endeavour Lotteries for the name of their scrutineer before entering.
+They call winners and claim they won draws they never entered.
+Real lotteries never do this.
+Real entries are documented in records.

-Legitimate charity lotteries publish draw results publicly.
-After 6 November 2026, Endeavour Lotteries should announce the winner's name and contact details (if the winner permits).
-If results are hidden or vague, that's a red flag.
+Real lotteries publish results online.
+After 6 November 2026, Endeavour should announce the winner's name.
+They should share contact details if allowed.
+If results are hidden, that's bad news.

 Comparing to Other Prize Home Draws

-Australia currently has multiple prize home draws running.
-Livin' the $2.8 mil dream competes with other licensed charity lotteries.
-Some offer larger prizes.
+Australia has many prize home draws running now.
+Livin' the $2.8 mil dream competes with other lotteries.
+Some offer bigger prizes.
 Some offer better odds.
-Some operate with different charities and different ticket prices.
+Ticket prices and charities differ.

-Dream Home Art Union, for example, runs the $12 Million East Coast Triple (Draw 431, closes 29 April 2026).
-Yourtown runs a $3 Million Prize Home or Gold draw (closes 20 May 2026).
-Each has different closing dates, property values, and underlying charities.
-Review all active draws before committing your entry fee.
+Dream Home Art Union runs the $12 Million East Coast Triple.
+Draw 431 closes 29 April 2026.
+Yourtown runs a $3 Million Prize Home draw.
+It closes 20 May 2026.
+Each has different closing dates and property values.

-The real comparison isn't prize value—it's expected value.
-A $3M prize with 50,000 tickets has better odds than a $12M prize with 200,000 tickets.
-Calculate odds per dollar spent, not just headline value.
+The real test is expected value.
+A $3M prize with 50,000 tickets beats a $12M prize with 200,000 tickets.
+Check the odds per dollar you spend.
+Don't just look at the headline prize.

 Common Mistakes When Entering Prize Home Lotteries

 Mistake 1: Ignoring stamp duty costs.
-Winners often assume the property is
+Winners often forget about stamp duty.